icinganalysis/icinganalysis.github.io/content/NACA-ARR-5G13.md

 used in wet-bulb hygrometry, is deduced in its general form.
 The effect of kinetic heating is included.

-##Discussion
+## Discussion

 (Note: the image quality of the pdf of NACA-ARR-5G13 did not allow readily capturing the text, so much of this post is images, not searchable text.)

-Here we cooperation between NACA and the RAE (Royal Aircraft Establishment), as author J. K. Hardy was from the RAE, as were several of the references.
+Here we see cooperation between NACA and the RAE (Royal Aircraft Establishment), as author J. K. Hardy was from the RAE, as were several of the references.

 As noted on the coversheet above: